 The sixteen UK Overseas Territories (UKOTs) are former colonies that have retained their direct British links and are home to around 200,000 people.
-They are all, with the exception of Gibraltar and the British Antarctic Territory, small islands, and experience a wide range of climates, from polar to tropical.
-Together they have a total land area (not including the British Antarctic Territory) similar in size to Wales, though have a native flora somewhat larger than the UK's, with approximately 1600 species (compared to about 1400 in the UK); about 180 of which are endemic to the UKOTs, 17 of these considered extinct.
+They are all, with the exception of Gibraltar and the British Antarctic Territory, islands, and experience a wide range of climates, from polar to tropical.
+Together they have a surface area approximately seven times that of mainland UK and are home to over four thousand plant taxa (native and introduced).
+191 are endemic to the UKOTs, 17 of these considered extinct.

 In the South Atlantic are St Helena, Ascension, Tristan da Cunha, Falkland Islands, South Georgia and the South Sandwich Islands, and the British Antarctic Territory.
 Five UKOTs are situated in the Caribbean region: Anguilla, British Virgin Islands, Cayman Islands, Montserrat, and the Turks and Caicos Islands.
 On the European continent are Gibraltar and the Sovereign Base Areas of Akrotiri and Dhekelia.
 Finally, sitting rather distantly from the other UKOTs are Bermuda (western North Atlantic), British Indian Ocean Territory, and Pitcairn (southern Pacific Ocean).

 Kew has a long history of botanical study in the UKOTs, with Joseph Dalton Hooker visiting several of the South Atlantic UKOTs on the Ross expedition to the Antarctic in 1839-1843, during which he made many plant specimens now housed in Kew's Herbarium.
 Hooker later became Director of Kew, holding that post for 20 years.
-Today, seed conservation forms part of a wider programme of plant conservation in the UKOTs, with a dedicated team based at Kew's Herbarium, undertaking local capacity building, botanical inventories, conservation assessments, and horticultural protocols, as well as seed conservation and research, in collaboration with conservationists in the UKOTs.
+Today, seed conservation forms part of a wider programme of plant conservation in the UKOTs, with a dedicated team based at Kew and Wakehurst, undertaking local capacity building, botanical inventories, conservation assessments, conservation genetics, and horticultural protocols, as well as seed conservation and research, in collaboration with conservationists in the UKOTs.

-To date, the MSBP has banked over 1000 seed collections of almost 600 taxa from the UKOTs, including 79 of the endemic species.
+To date, the MSBP has banked 1157 seed collections of 617 native taxa from the UKOTs, including 103 endemics.
 While a small number of collections from St Helena pre-date the MSB, most collections banked have been made during the first International Programme of the MSBP (2000-2009), and during subsequent projects, such as the Darwin Initiative-funded projects in the Caribbean UKOTs and St Helena, and the Global Tree Seed Bank Programme.
 Use of banked seed is increasing, with seeds of native species being used in plant propagation and habitat restoration work in the Falkland Islands, St Helena, British Virgin Islands and the Turks and Caicos Islands.

 Funder: Garfield Weston Foundation

-Currently, three UKOTs (British Virgin Islands, Montserrat and Turks and Caicos Islands) are participating in the Caribbean regional package of this project, along with Puerto Rico and the Bahamas.
+Three UKOTs (British Virgin Islands, Montserrat and Turks and Caicos Islands) participated in the Caribbean regional package of this programme, along with Puerto Rico and the Bahamas.

 During 2013-2015, the Darwin Initiative-funded Seed conservation in the Caribbean UK Overseas Territories project enabled small-scale seed banks to be established in the five Caribbean UKOTs, along with a training and collecting programme.
-This work continues under the Global Tree Seed Bank project, with 100 tree and shrub species targeted for banking locally, and duplication at the MSB.
+This work continued under the Global Tree Seed Bank Programme, with 120 tree and shrub species collected for banking locally, and duplication at the MSB.

-The seed conservation partners in this project are:
+The seed conservation partners in this project were:

 Funder: Darwin Initiative

-The seed conservation partner in this project is:
+The seed conservation partner for this project was:

 Environmental Management Division of the St Helena Government